codesnippetspro/code-snippets/README.md

 ### Can I run network-wide snippets on a multisite installation?
 You can run snippets across an entire multisite network by **Network Activating** Code Snippets through the Network Dashboard.
 You can also activate Code Snippets just on the main site, and then individually on other sites of your choice.

+## Where are the snippets stored in my WordPress database?
+Snippets are stored in the `wp_snippets` table in the WordPress database.
+The table name may differ depending on what your table prefix is set to.

 ### I need help with Code Snippets
 You can get help with Code Snippets either on the [WordPress Support Forums][support], on [GithHub][issues], or on [WordPress Answers](http://wordpress.stackexchange.com).